suhank/zea-engine/DEVELOPERGUIDE.md

 This will generate a tag in the repo.
 This tag will be the basis of the next release.

 3. Regenerate the API docs

+Clean up te CHANGELOG.md, check for spelling issues and other inconsistencies.

 ```bash
 yarn docs
 ```

-4. Check for spelling issues and other inconsistencies.
-Commit changes using the 'release' conventional commit prefix.
+Commit changes.

-5. Push the main branch and the tags in one action like this.
+4. Push the main branch and the tags in one action like this.
 This will cause a publish to NPM
 ```bash
 git push --follow-tags origin main
 ```